rroarings/trackside/src/content/drivers/2025/alex-albon.md

 The 28-year-old Thai driver’s experience, honed at Red Bull and Williams, brings stability to a squad rebuilding its legacy.
 Known for his calm demeanor and sharp racecraft, Albon has earned respect across the paddock.
 His ability to maximize the FW47’s potential has made him a standout in the midfield.

 Now paired with Carlos Sainz, Albon faces heightened expectations to elevate Williams’ performance.
 His qualifying edge over Sainz (8-6) signals his intent to lead the team’s charge.
 Trackside invites fans to follow Albon’s season and join the conversation about Williams’ resurgence.

+## Fraud or Not

+The tire whisperer's wizardry has hauled Williams upward with clever strategies, netting P12 in Mexico after a bold hard-tire gamble, complementing Sainz's arrival and pushing them toward consistent midfield points in a rebuilding year.

 ## Join the F1 Fandom